-The school may accept students to Kindergarten if they will be five (5) years of age on or by September 1 for the 2015-16 school year.
+The school may accept students to Kindergarten if they will be five (5) years of age on or by September 1 for the year they enroll.
 First grade students may be admitted if they are six (6) years of age on or by December 2 of the year they enroll, or have completed a full school year of Kindergarten.
 Students applying mid-year due to age requirements are subject to admittance discretion by the school including but not limited to testing.
 Age must be verified by presentation of a birth certificate upon registration in kindergarten, and first grade.

 All students may be tested for readiness by the teacher (ie: previously home- schooled students or immigrant status).